Last updated on March 25, 2025

 This deck has far more going for it than a simple typal synergy.
 There’s two prominent sub-themes: tokens and legendary creatures.

 The tokens strategy goes hand in hand with the human one.
-Almost every token producer in the deck creates Human tokens of one variety or another.
-These tokens help your human synergies shine while those synergies make your tokens even stronger in a lovely feedback loop.
+Almost every token producer in the deck creates human tokens of one variety or another.
+These tokens help your human synergies shine while those synergies make your tokens stronger in a lovely feedback loop.

 The legendary synergies are mostly symptomatic.
-The past couple of years have seen an increase in creatures printed with the legendary supertype, and legendary creatures are a central theme of Lord of the Rings.
+The past couple of years have seen an increase in creatures printed with the legendary supertype, and legends matter is a central theme of Lord of the Rings.
 This gives you plenty of material for a couple of good, synergistic cards.

 Aragorn, the Uniter

-There were several routes I considered taking for Aragorn, but I settled on this one because it’s flavorful for the character and an interesting way to build on one of its synergies.
+I settled on this route because it’s flavorful for Aragorn and an interesting way to build on one of its synergies.

 Aragorn wants plenty of multicolored cards so that every spell triggers as many of its abilities as possible.
 This deck has tons of multicolor cards to enable this, although it’s biased towards white cards because that’s the ability you should focus on most.